annitziak/R_programming/README.md

 Data Preparation : token frequency analysis and create mapping for efficient storage and processing Building the Markov Model : matrix of word sequences and their associated probabilities and handle edge cases (falling back on lower-order models)
 Simulate the generation of sections of text using the Markov model and compare the generated text to another model based on frequency

+## Project 2 :  Covid spread modeling

+#### Overview
+File name `covid_analysis.r` <br>
+The goal is to infer the daily incidence of Covid infections from hospital death data.
+The approach is based on a simulation that iteratively adjusts the guessed infection dates of Covid victims to match the observed death distribution.

+#### Implementation
+Model the infection-to-Death Distribution:
+Initialize Infection Dates
+Simulate a loop to update infection dates, compute pearson statistic and adjust infection dates to minimize P Plot estimated incidence over time, compare it to real deaths, and mark the UK lockdown start date.